 *All definitions sourced from en.wikipedia.org on April 23rd, 2019 and are to the best of my knowledge true to their intended meaning for the purposes of this art piece.

-Special Thanks to Emily MacMillen, this project wouldn’t have happened without her.
-Visit http://www.EmilyMacMillen.com to see more interdisciplinary art.
+Special Thanks to Em MacMillen, this project wouldn’t have happened without them.
+Visit their website to see more interdisciplinary art.